FranchiseBudget

 The state multiplier matters for real estate and labor — California buildout can run 20–30% above national average for the same square footage.
 Mississippi and Alabama are often 10–15% below.
 Equipment costs are more uniform nationally.

 Category averages derived from publicly available FDD disclosures across 52 franchise systems.
-Updated March 2026.
+Updated May 2026.